Intervue/Data-structures-algorithms-for-interviews/README.md

 - All concepts of arrays are applicable to strings, since they are characters arrays (the ones that are general and not just applicable to numbers)
 - For searching both BST and hash table can be applied.
 - Hash table can be made for a character array (string).
 Length of hashtable should be 256, because ASCII values maximum is upto 255 starting from zero, therefore only that much space will be taken at max.
+- Two pointers in a loop both on same side one tracking duplicates one tracking unique can be used to remove duplicates from a string.
+- In case of string arr size should be measured using strlen and not using sizeof as sizeof also includes \0

 # Topic0: Programming Questions